Spaghenutti/Spaghetorio/README.md

 ## Current state of the mod

 This mod is in early alpha.
-In my current playthrough I can finish the first tier of science packs (about 200h taking it casually).
-For the recipes unlocked during first tier there are no plans to change anything (except maybe change some ratios).
-All recipes comming after allready exist, but might not be reachable through tech tree.
+At the current stage players have managed to reach orbit which requires completing all tier 2 science packs.

-I am currently cleaning up the second science tier in tech tree which is the longest and most complex phase in the development.
+I am currently cleaning up the third science tier in tech tree.
 I want to publish my mod now, because I need some help and gather feedback to tune in the balance.

 If you have some cool ideas you can give me feedback in the discussions section.